Is SEO The Right Marketing Investment?

 The process of SEO has a lot of moving parts, so let’s discuss each one of them:

-Good On Page Optimisation for SEO is more complex than most people realise.
-With Google algorithms such as Panda and Hummingbird, the quantity and quality of content has a deep impact in the rankings for valuable terms.
+Good On-Page Optimisation for SEO is more complex than most people realise.
+With Google algorithms such as Panda and Hummingbird, the quantity and quality of content have a deep impact on the rankings for valuable terms.
 Other factors, such as Site Speed, optimisation for mobile devices, and many others need to be accounted for if you want to make sure your rankings are rocking.

 There is a reason your competitors are ranking for the competitive commercial keywords: they did what needed to be done to get there.

-This means that there is a lot to learn from analysing them and reverse engineering their strategy.
-Often this will produce actionable tactics to integrate into our campaign, and provide us with an estimated idea of the time and budget needed to meet them at the top.
+This means that there is a lot to learn from analysing them and reverse engineer their strategy.
+Often this will produce actionable tactics to integrate into our campaign and provide us with an estimated idea of the time and budget needed to meet them at the top.